fossasia/eventyay-talk/README.rst

 License
 ------------
 We publish `eventyay-talk` under the terms of the Apache 2 License.
-See the LICENSE file for further information and the complete license text.
-The licenses of all dependencies are documented in the `DEPENDENCIES.rst`_ file.
+See the LICENSE file for further information and the complete license text

 .. |logo| image:: assets/logo.svg